computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/YelpOrNearlyFriends/readme.md

   - For each place, if we cache only LocationID and Latitude/LOngitude, we need: 24 * 500 M = 12 GB.
   - Given each grid can have maximum of 500 places, and we have 500 M locations, total grids = 500 M / 500 = 1 M grids.
   - So, number of leaf nodes = 1 M and they will hold 12 GB of location data.
-  - A QuadTree with 1 M leaf nodes will have approximately (1/3)rd internal nodes and each internal ndoe will have 4 pointers, for its children.
+  - A QuadTree with 1 M leaf nodes will have approximately (1/3)rd internal nodes and each internal node will have 4 pointers, for its children.
   - If each pointer is 8 bytes, then memory need to store all internal nodes: `1 M * 1/3 * 4 * 8 = 10 MB`
   - Total memory needed to hold whole QuadTree = 12.01 GB
 - **Inserting a new Place into the system**